pubgrub-rs/guide/src/pubgrub_crate/strategy.md

 > since these packages will run out of versions to try more quickly.
 > But there's likely room for improvement in these heuristics.

-In pubgrub, decision making responsability is split in two places.
+In our implementation of PubGrub, decision making responsibility is divided into two pieces.
 The resolver takes care of making a preselection for potential packages and corresponding ranges of versions.
-Then it's the dependency provider that has the freedom of employing the strategy it wants to pick one package version within the `choose_package_version` method.
+Then it's the dependency provider that has the freedom of employing the strategy of picking a single package version within the `choose_package_version` method.

 ```rust